Category: Mobility (Page 1 of 2)

 • Notify Maximo admin when there are repeated login attempts from an uncommon IP address or when there is a major problem tracked by the Escalation app.

-Below are the steps on how we can set up a trial Twilio account and send notifications from Maximo:
+In the section below, I provide the detailed steps on how to set up a trial Twilio account and send notifications from Maximo

 With your trial account, Twilio will give you a small initial balance to buy a phone number and use the service.
 I got $15, and it will cost me $6 to buy a phone number, and 5 cents to send a text message.